MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-setup-guide/regions.md

 ## Consider region service availability and capacity

 Some Azure regions are recommended for many workloads.
 Other Azure regions are intended as alternate regions but aren't optimized for primary workloads.
 Sometimes, constraints are placed on the deployment of services in certain regions.
 For example, some regions are available only for backup or failover, or only for customers with a company presence within a defined country.
 For more information, see [Available services by region types and service categories](/azure/reliability/availability-service-by-category).
 Additionally, some regions are reserved for customers who need in-country disaster recovery.
-To request access to reserved access regions, [create a new support request](/troubleshoot/azure/general/region-access-request-process#reserved-access-regions).
+To request access to reserved access regions, create a new [support request](/troubleshoot/azure/general/region-access-request-process#reserved-access-regions).

-The Azure services you can deploy in each region differ depending on various factors.
+The Azure services that you can deploy in each region differ depending on various factors.
 For more information, see [Products available by region](https://azure.microsoft.com/global-infrastructure/services/).

 Azure is a massively scalable platform, but each region has a maximum capacity.
-A region's maximum capacity might affect which types of subscriptions can deploy what types of services and under what circumstances.
+A region's maximum capacity can affect which types of subscriptions can deploy what types of services and under what circumstances.
 Regional capacity is different from a subscription quota.
-If you're planning a deployment or migration to Azure, it's a good idea to speak with your local Azure field team or your Azure account manager to confirm that you can deploy at the scale you need.
+If you're planning a deployment or migration to Azure, it's a good idea to speak with your local Azure field team or your Azure account manager to confirm that you can deploy at the scale that you need.

-When you use regions for disaster recovery purposes, consider whether the destination region provides the capacity you need to support your workloads.
-For virtual machine-based workloads, consider using [capacity reservations](/azure/virtual-machines/capacity-reservation-overview) to guarantee the availability of capacity in the regions you use.
+When you use regions for disaster recovery purposes, consider whether the destination region provides the capacity that you need to support your workloads.
+For workloads that are based on virtual machines (VMs), consider using [capacity reservations](/azure/virtual-machines/capacity-reservation-overview) to guarantee the availability of capacity in the regions that you use.

 ## Understand data residency

 Around the world, government organizations have begun to establish data sovereignty and data privacy regulations.
 These types of compliance requirements often require localization in a specific country or region to protect the citizens in that location.
 In some cases, data that pertains to customers, employees, or partners must be stored on a cloud platform in the same region as the user.

 Ensure that you understand your own data residency requirements.
-Also, verify that the Azure regions you select are in geographic locations that meet your requirements.
+Also, verify that the Azure regions that you select are in geographic locations that meet your requirements.
 For more information, see [Enabling Data Residency and Data Protection in Microsoft Azure Regions](https://azure.microsoft.com/resources/achieving-compliant-data-residency-and-security-with-azure/).

-Addressing data residency challenges has been a significant motivation for cloud migrations for organizations that operate on a global scale.
-To maintain data sovereignty compliance, some organizations have chosen to deploy duplicate IT assets to cloud providers in the region.
+Addressing data residency challenges is a significant motivation for organizations that operate on a global scale to migrate to the cloud.
+To maintain data sovereignty compliance, some organizations chose to deploy duplicate IT assets to cloud providers in their selected region.

 ## Consider region proximity

-Users, or other services, that need to access your Azure services might reside in various geographies globally.
-Similarly, your Azure services might need to consume services from external sources located in various geographies, or they might need to connect to your on-premises systems.
+Users or services that need to access your Azure services might reside in various geographies globally.
+Similarly, your Azure services might need to consume services from external sources that are located in various geographies.
+Or your services might need to connect to your on-premises systems.

-Proximity is an important factor when you select an Azure region.
-If you use Azure ExpressRoute to connect to your on-premises systems, then by using a region close to your on-premises systems you can optimize network connectivity and reduce latency.
+Proximity is an important factor to consider when you select an Azure region.
+If you use Azure ExpressRoute to connect to your on-premises systems, you can optimize network connectivity and reduce latency by using a region that's close to your on-premises systems.
 Subsequent connections between Azure regions use the high-speed Microsoft global network.

 For more information about latency between Azure regions and other geographic areas, see [Azure network round-trip latency statistics](/azure/networking/azure-network-latency).